vidoolytech/hiringtask/README.md

 # Hiring Tasks

-### This folder had been created for the hirinh prupose only.
+### This folder had been created for the hiring prupose only.